jhuckaby/logalert/README.md

 sudo npm install -g logalert
 ```

-This has the benefit of allowing you to easily add it as a boot service:
+This has the benefit of allowing you to easily add it as a startup service:

 ```
 sudo logalert boot